Tomek85s/SpoolEase/README.md

 ## Collaboration

+- For discussions, support and general discussions best to join SpoolEase [Discord Server](https://discord.gg/6brKUCERcQ)
 - For questions, feedback, comments, etc. please use the [Repo discussions area](https://github.com/yanshay/SpoolEase/discussions)
 - For getting notified on important updates, subscribe to the [Announcements Discussion](https://github.com/yanshay/SpoolEase/discussions/7)
-- If you want to try your luck with immediate online response, try the [Discord Server](https://discord.gg/6brKUCERcQ)
 - It would be real cool if you post your build in the [Introduce Your Build Discussion](https://github.com/yanshay/SpoolEase/discussions/8)

 **I’d also greatly appreciate it if you could star SpoolEase GitHub repo.**